Facts on Rape

-What is rape?
+What is Rape?

+Rape is any form of unwanted sexual behaviour that is imposed on someone.
 Our definition of rape is broader than most conventional or legal definitions.
-We place rape within a continuum of sexual violence that can take many different forms, including:
+BRISSC places rape within a continuum of sexual violence that can take many different forms, including:

+Rape is more about the abuse of power than about sexual attraction or the desire for sexual gratification.
 Rape is when someone uses their power, manipulation or force to intimidate, humiliate, exploit, degrade or control another.
 Rape has been used as a weapon in war, in racial violence and in everyday life.
 Rape diminishes a person’s dignity and their human rights to safety, choice and consent.

 Our definition takes into account that a person may feel as if they have been raped in circumstances that are not legally defined as constituting rape.
 Rape may not involve actual physical injury.
 It is an act that may be experienced as a violation of the physical body, and/or on emotional, intellectual, and spiritual levels.